 Thumb Extensor (EPL) Tendon Rupture

-Rupture of the long tendon that straightens the terminal or end joint of the thumb is an uncommon cause of thumb dysfunction.
-The affected tendon is called the extensor pollicis longus (EPL) tendon, and rupture is most often associated with distal radius (wrist) fractures, especially those treated with cast immobilisation.
+Rupture of the long tendon that straightens the terminal or end joint of the thumb is an uncommon cause of thumb movement dysfunction.
+The affected tendon is called the extensor pollicis longus (EPL), and rupture is most often associated with distal radius (wrist) fractures, especially those treated in a cast without surgery.

 There are other causes of thumb dysfunction and a thorough assessment will help to identify the cause.